 888-497-8754 ext.
 724

-His research examines how social and psychological factors implicate information systems, information policies and communication practices aimed at improving environmental and public health.
-This research approach has been applied to several important challenges, including developing systems for visualizing environmental toxicants, analyses of government provision of climate change information, social media communication during the 2015-2016 Zika public health emergency, and others.
-Dr. DePaula runs the Lab for Health and Environmental Information (LHEI), which works on developing information systems to support knowledge on public and environmental health.
+Dr. DePaula's research examines how social, political, psychological and media factors impact how governments, organizations and the public communicate and understand environmental and public health risks.
+This research has been applied to several important challenges, including developing systems for visualizing releases of environmental toxicants, analyses of US federal government provision of climate change information, social media communication during the 2015-2016 Zika public health emergency, and others.
+Dr. DePaula runs the Lab for Health and Environmental Information (LHEI), which works on research and information systems to support knowledge about public health and environmental risks.

 His research has been published in various journals including Government Information Quarterly, Social Science Computer Review, and First Monday, and has been presented at several national and international conferences.
-Dr. DePaula received his Ph.D. in Information Science, and degress in Geography and Urban Planning from the State University of New York at Albany, and he has taught courses on information systems, data management, text mining and others.
+Dr. DePaula received his Ph.D. in Information Science, and degress in Geography and Urban Planning from the State University of New York at Albany, and has taught courses on information systems, data management, data analysis and others.